 The Human Act Award

-The award will be awarded annually until 2030 and consists of a bronze sculpture by Danish artist Asmund Havsteen-Mikkelsen.
-The winner of the award is announced each year on International Mother Earth Day, April 22nd.
+Awarded annually until 2030, the prize includes a bronze sculpture by Danish artist Asmund Havsteen-Mikkelsen.
+Winners are announced each year on International Mother Earth Day, April 22nd.

 https://humanact.org/wp-content/uploads/2022/08/Marlene-Engelhorn-Human-Act-Award-2022-scaled.jpg